Quantum Computing in Wireless Communications and Networking: A Tutorial-cum-Survey: A Tutorial of QC

 \subsection{Quantum-inspired Algorithms}

-The origin of quantum-inspired algorithms can be attributed to the integration of QC concepts into conventional algorithms.
-Typically, algorithms in this class are described as running on classical computers, with some steps imitating properties unique to the quantum realm.
+The origin of quantum-inspired algorithms stems from the incorporation of QC concepts into classical algorithms.
+These algorithms are designed to run on classical computers while emulating certain quantum properties, such as superposition or entanglement, to enhance computational performance.
+By leveraging quantum principles, quantum-inspired algorithms offer a way to achieve improvements in efficiency and scalability, even without the use of quantum hardware.

-A subclass of these algorithms mentions the implementation on a quantum computer.
-Consider a QRL algorithm, which denotes the state transition via the measurements of an observable \cite{dong2008quantum}.
-The previous state will collapse to one of the observable eigenstates (next state) associated with an action chosen probability by the agent.
-In theory, this seems plausible.
-Nevertheless, for a complex application scenario, physically representing and implementing an observable at each step could be an issue.
-Moreover, the no-cloning principle makes it unclear how to obtain sufficient independent quantum state copies for the statics of measurement results.
-Therefore, the algorithm is classified as quantum-inspired RL \cite{meyer2022survey}.
+A subclass of quantum-inspired algorithms considers their implementation on quantum hardware.
+For example, in QRL algorithms, state transitions are represented through measurements of an observable \cite{dong2008quantum}.
+After the measurement, the quantum state collapses to one of the observable’s eigenstates, corresponding to the next state, and the action is probabilistically selected by the agent.
+While theoretically plausible, practical challenges arise in more complex scenarios.
+Physically implementing an observable at each step is non-trivial, and the no-cloning theorem introduces complications regarding how to generate sufficient independent copies of quantum states to perform statistical analysis on measurement outcomes.

-The second subclass of these algorithms explicitly states that they are running classically.
-A well-known example is Tang's work \cite{arrazola2020quantum}, in which a binary tree-like data structure is proposed to satisfy quantum state preparation assumptions.
-A classical algorithm exploiting this structure can output an $\mathcal {l}^2$-norm sample from a rank-k approximation of a matrix in nearly polynomial time.
-The third category is named quantum-inspired metaheuristic algorithm.
-As the name suggests, these algorithms modify steps of classical metaheuristic algorithms inspired by quantum principles so as to improve performance \cite{gharehchopogh2023quantum}.
-There are many related research works, including quantum ant colony algorithm \cite{das2023quantum}, quantum evolutionary algorithm \cite{szwarcman2022quantum}, QGA \cite{konar2017improved}, QPSO \cite{agrawal2021quantum}, to solve well-known fundamental NP-hard problems such as knapsack, traveling salesman to practical issues involving clustering, project scheduling, etc.
+The second subclass of quantum-inspired algorithms explicitly operates on classical hardware.
+A notable example is Tang's work \cite{arrazola2020quantum}, where a binary tree-like data structure is introduced to meet quantum state preparation assumptions.
+This structure allows a classical algorithm to generate an $\mathcal{l}^2$-norm sample from a rank-$k$ approximation of a matrix in nearly polynomial time.
+It demonstrates how certain quantum advantages can be imitated classically under specific conditions, without requiring actual quantum computation.

+The third category is referred to as quantum-inspired metaheuristic algorithms.
+As the name suggests, these algorithms incorporate quantum principles to modify steps in classical metaheuristic algorithms, aiming to enhance performance \cite{gharehchopogh2023quantum}.
+Numerous studies have explored this approach, including quantum ant colony algorithms \cite{das2023quantum}, quantum evolutionary algorithms \cite{szwarcman2022quantum}, QGA \cite{konar2017improved}, and QPSO \cite{agrawal2021quantum}.
+These algorithms have been applied to solve classical NP-hard problems such as the knapsack and traveling salesman problems, as well as practical issues like clustering and project scheduling.